7 Reasons Why Coachella Became The Greatest Music Festival In The World

 The music festivals of today have become more than just an “event for music”.
 Just like any type of product marketing, there are a lot of components involved for them to achieve cult status and be where they are today.
 This is especially true for massive events like Coachella, which has become such incredibly profitable one for music fans and celebrities alike.

-After a three-year hiatus due to constant rescheduling during the pandemic, Coachella is set to make a massive comeback in April 2022.
-In true Coachella tradition, the music festival will then be followed by its sister event, Stagecoach, the highest-grossing country music festival in the world, also presented by Goldenvoice.
+After a three-year hiatus due to constant rescheduling during the pandemic, Coachella made a massive comeback in April 2022.
+In true Coachella tradition, the music festival was followed by its sister event, Stagecoach, the highest-grossing country music festival in the world, also presented by Goldenvoice.

 In this feature, we break down some of the reasons on how Coachella became one of the most talked-about events in the world.